CLICK IMAGE TO ENLARGE (+)

 The balance of the bath concentration (total acid) when compared with the bath activity (free acid) is critical to control crystal size and coating uniformity.
 A ratio of 5.5–6:5.1 is recommended and maintained with additions of manganese carbonate.
 High iron content in the bath can be lowered by treatment with hydrogen peroxide.

 Iron phosphate is used as a base for paint or powder coat to enhance adhesion.
 Unlike both zinc and manganese phosphates, in which the metal cation is found in the phosphating solution, the cation of the iron phosphate coating is contributed by the basis metal.
 The phosphating solution contains alkali metal phosphate and accelerators.
 Coating weights for iron phosphates range from 25–100 mg/ft2.

 Application is usually in a three- or five-stage spray washer, but there are some immersion processes.
 For three-stage washers, the iron phosphate has an incorporated detergent system to clean and phosphate in one step.
 In five-stage washers, the cleaning is done separately in stage one, while the phosphate is applied in stage three.
 A seal is applied in the final stage to minimize under-film corrosion.
 Many processors are choosing alternatives to hexavalent chrome sealers, substituting organic formulations which are chrome-free.

-Iron phosphates are easy to control with a simple titration to determine concentration, 1–3% by volume, and pH adjustment, 4.5–5.5 optimum.
-Operating temperatures are relatively low, 100–130°F.
+Iron phosphates are easy to control with a simple titration to determine concentration (1–3 percent by volume) and pH adjustment (4.5–5.5 optimum).
+Operating temperatures are relatively low (100–130°F).